Alexander-Jordan/20-games-challenge/README.md

 This means that by following this rule, by the end of it, I'll end up making exactly 20 games.

+#### Twist from game 11 (half mark)

+As an extra challenge, the 2 games in each step will be merged into 1 game, starting from game 11.
+This has many benefits, and the main ones are:

+- Saving time
+- Learn to create original game ideas from existing games
+- Copyright becomes less of an issue

 ### Rule 2: Keep it simple

 Just do what is necessary to replicate the core game.